With over 3.5 billion searches made per day, ranking well on the SERP has tremendous power to drive traffic towards your site.

 - Use PPC to drive content engagement on other channels.
 PPC does not only live on the search engines.
 It also can help on the different social platforms, driving clicks towards your content through social channels.

 - Use the two together to capitalize on user intent.
 Google has focused over the past few years on deciphering the user intent of people making searches.
 This explains why the SERP can vary widely from search to search with the number of ads, visual content, and articles that appear.
-As you create your organic and paid search campaigns, consider carefully the intent of of users for those keywords and create all your material to align with these needs.
+As you create your organic and PPC campaigns, consider carefully the intent of of users for those keywords and create all your material to align with these needs.
 You can leverage Market Insights to better understand data intent and insights into market trends.

 Paid and organic search are two important tools for any marketer looking to increase their presence on the SERP.
 Understanding how these two interact will allow you to integrate these two strategies and build stronger campaigns, driving greater traffic towards your website.